Ismail-Mekni/mxreflection/README.md

 ## MXReflection parsing
 ### Argument parsing

-MXReflection supports all field data types with numeric content as argument.
-You can use all java types with `toString` implementations that returns numeric results.
+MXReflection supports all field data types with numeric content as an argument.
+You can use all java types with `toString` implementations that return numeric results.

 ### Result parsing